Skip to main content

 Dead Wooding

-Dead wooding is a very important maintenance task for trees in the vicinity of people and property.
 Dying branches are a natural part of tree growth, the issue is when a large branch dies and persist on the tree.
-This dead branch has now become a hazard and its brittle nature could lead to it breaking off and falling, quite often during stormy weather.
-The removal of hazardous dead branches eliminates the risk of them breaking off and causing harm and damage to anything in its vicinity.
+This dead branch has now become a hazard and its brittle nature could lead to it breaking off and falling to the ground or on to anything or anyone underneath!

 Contact us